-CICAD notes that Belize has inter-agency and multisectoral programs that promote the social inclusion of individuals, families, and communities affected by the drug problem, taking into account the specific needs of vulnerable populations.
-However, CICAD observes that the country does not disseminate best practices or lessons learned to improve institutional responses to the needs of people in at-risk situations.
+CICAD notes that Antigua and Barbuda does not have inter-agency and multisectoral programs that promote the social inclusion of individuals, families, and communities affected by the drug problem, taking into account the specific needs of vulnerable populations.
+Moreover, CICAD observes that the country does not disseminate best practices and lessons learned to improve institutional responses to the needs of people in at-risk situations.